 Finally, the choice of standard scales of unit costs could allow the beneficiary to cover its fixed costs, compared to variable costs linked to the effective participation of trainees or persons (see section 7.1, page 48 for combination of options).

-In conclusion the choice of appropriate standard scales of unit costs by the managing authorities will be of the utmost importance and should take into account all potential advantages and disadvantages.
+In conclusion, the choice of appropriate standard scales of unit costs by the managing authorities will be of the utmost importance and should take into account all potential advantages and disadvantages.
 An ideal standard scale of unit cost could include the following qualities: clear and direct link with the operation, quantities easy to justify, ensuring the economic balance of the operation and of the beneficiary, lowering the risk of ‘creaming’ participants.
 In the case of standard scales of unit costs the focus of verifications under Article 125(4) (a) CPR and Article 62 of Regulation (EU) No 1305/2013 will move, especially for immaterial operations, from predominantly financial aspects to technical and physical aspects, with particular attention paid to on-the-spot checks during implementation.

 …for a lump sum

-When the managing authority decides to use lump sums it will pay a specific attention to the following points:
+When the managing authority decides to use lump sums it will pay specific attention to the following points:

 Correlation between the realised operation and the payments